tkonya/CEG4110HW1/README.md

 Development was done against API Level 27 / Android 8.1.
 It may, but it is not guaranteed to work with any lower version.

-Running the APK should be as easy as dropping it into your device.
+Running the APK should be as easy as loading it onto your device and installing.
 Apps from unknown sources must be enabled.

 # Development and Design